 On the downside, the camera has limited battery life and it’s choosy with USB chargers.
 Though AF is good, the camera cannot track subjects when burst shooting.

-Overall, the Canon Powershot G7X III is the best camera for travel when you need a portable, well-built, reasonably-priced camera which delivers good image quality.
+Overall, the Canon Powershot G7X III is the best camera for travel when you need a portable, well-built, reasonably-priced camera that delivers good image quality.
 It also has a fast lens and social media connectivity.

-Best uses for the Canon PowerShot G7X III?
+Best Uses For The Canon PowerShot G7X III?

-- Compared to its pricier peers, this is the best camera for travel to low light locations like sunsets over the hill.
+- Compared to its pricier peers, this is the best camera for travel to low-light locations like sunsets over the hill.

-- It’s also best for vloggers who want to snap quick, good quality videos on the go.
+- It’s also best for vloggers who want to snap quick, good-quality videos on the go.

 The Panasonic Lumix TZ200 is a pocket-sized camera built for travellers who prefer big zoom power over image quality especially in low-light shooting.